For UK organisations that handle sensitive data

 I've spent over 25 years building the data architecture under big software for UK organisations.

 Since 2009 I've done that for over 45 UK organisations.
-Sovereign AI is just the new layer on top.
+Private AI is just the new layer on top.
 The data plumbing underneath is still the hard part.

 A few you may recognise: